ryze BY SECTOR

 Have many types of annotation?

-You can use annotations for more than mapping between fields on a form to variables in a dataset.
+You can design annotations for more than mapping between fields on a form to variables in a dataset.
 You can create annotation notes next to fields for SAS Programmers, Data Management and reviewers.

 Even provide other useful information, such as indicating which fields are required or hidden.
 Simply tailor annotations to fit how you want to work!